 The bottom line is that there may be many hurdles for the ordinary passenger to overcome.
-Thankfully, some airlines and travel and leisure companies are quite forthcoming in refunding the cost of cancelled trips.
+Thankfully, some airlines and travel and leisure companies are quite forthcoming in refunding the cost of canceled trips.
 Many others will not.
 Consumers who are unsatisfied do have other avenues.

 COVID-19 Travel Refunds: Can Anyone Help?

-The U.S. Department of Transportation announced that airlines must provide refunds, not vouchers, to purchasers of tickets on flights cancelled due to COVID-19.
+The U.S. Department of Transportation announced that airlines must provide refunds, not vouchers, to purchasers of tickets on flights canceled due to COVID-19.
 In Israel, a major law firm filed a class action lawsuit against a number of American and European airlines for failing to issue timely refunds.